BioStatMatt/cqs-ml-stat-r/README.md

-# Machine Learning and Statistics in R
+# Machine Learning in Data Science

-**2018 CQS Summer Short Course: Machine Learning and Statistics in R**
+**2019 CQS Summer Short Course: Machine Learning in Data Science**

-This CQS Summer Institute course provides an introduction and overview of the most powerful and common machine learning methods and statistical inference techniques using R (The R Project for Statistical Computing: https://www.r-project.org).
+This CQS Summer Institute course provides an introduction and overview of the most powerful and common machine learning methods, includgin deep learning with neural networks, using R (The R Project for Statistical Computing: https://www.r-project.org).
 Upon completion of this course, participants will be able to select and apply off-the-shelf machine learning and statistical software tools to many different types of analytical tasks. **This course requires some familiarity with R/RStudio and basic math.**

 ## Syllabus